SirS4lute/SOLID-Principles/README.md

 # SOLID Principles Explained - 🇺🇸

-In this repository i'll explain what is solid and their principles, with typescripts examples you can find in the local folders, all made by myself.
+In this repository i'll explain what is solid and their principles, with typescript examples you can find in the local folders, all made by myself.
 So, lets begin!

 ## What is Solid?
 Solid is an acronyms for five good practice concepts in object oriented programming: